Haivision/srt/docs/handshake.md

 1. The Initiator initializes its Sender Crypto (TXC), and **clones it** to the Receiver Crypto.
-2. The Initiator sends KMX message to the Receiver.
+2. The Initiator sends KMX message to the Responder.
-3. The Receiver deploys the KMX message into its Receiver Crypto (RXC), and **clones it** to the Sender Crypto.
+3. The Responder deploys the KMX message into its Receiver Crypto (RXC), and **clones it** to its Sender Crypto.

-This way the Sender (being a Responder) has the Sender Crypto initialized in a manner very similar to what it would have if it was Initiator, but based on values extracted from the Receiver Crypto, to which configuration was deployed from the KMX message. <-- not sure about this last phrase???
+This way the Sender (being a Responder) has the Sender Crypto initialized in a manner very similar to that of Initiator.
+The only difference is that the SEK and SALT parameters in the crypto:
+ - In Initiator, they are taken from Random Number Generator
+ - In Responder, they are extracted from the Receiver Crypto, which was configured by the incoming KMX message

 The extra operations defined as "reverse KMX" happen exclusively in the HSv5 handshake.

+After some predefined number of packets have been sent, the key is refreshed.
+This is done this time only in one direction, it's always a "forward KMX", and the KMX message is sent using `UMSG_EXT` control packet with `SRT_CMD_KMREQ` extended type (responded by `SRT_CMD_KMRSP`).

-The key is refreshed after an appropriate number of packets have been sent based on the occurrence of three events, which are considered to have happened when the number of sent packets exceeds a given limit taken from the `SRTO_KMREFRESHRATE` and `SRTO_KMPREANNOUNCE` settings:
+The decision for key refreshing is based on the occurrence of three events, which are considered to have happened when the number of sent packets exceeds a given limit taken from the `SRTO_KMREFRESHRATE` and `SRTO_KMPREANNOUNCE`
+settings:

 1. Pre-announce: when reaches `SRTO_KMREFRESHRATE - SRTO_KMPREANNOUNCE`
 2. Key switch: when reaches `SRTO_KMREFRESHRATE`
-3. Decommission: when reaches `SRTO_KMREFRESHRATE  SRTO_KMPREANNOUNCE`
+3. Decommission: when reaches `SRTO_KMREFRESHRATE + SRTO_KMPREANNOUNCE`

+(In other words, `SRTO_KMREFRESHRATE` is the exact number of transmitted packets for which Key-switch happens, the Pre-announce happens `SRTO_KMPREANNOUNCE` packets earlier, and Decommission happens `SRTO_KMPREANNOUNCE` packets later.)

 The following actions are then undertaken: